ONLYOFFICE/Kubernetes-Docs/README.md

   --set metrics.enabled=false
 ```

-Note: Set the `metrics.enabled=true` for enable exposing RabbitMQ metrics to be gathered by Prometheus.
+Note: Set the `metrics.enabled=true` to enable exposing RabbitMQ metrics to be gathered by Prometheus.

 See more details about installing RabbitMQ via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq#rabbitmq).